Project overview Joint Funding

 IVAC-AN (Neoantigen Recognition by Vaccine-induced T-Cells)

-Program: CI Funding Line: UPGRADE Project type: study-related research project Entity: blood cancer Status: current
+Program: CI Funding Line: UPGRADE Project type: study-related research project Entity: blood cancer Status: completed

 Analysis of neoantigen distribution, presentation and recognition by vaccine-induced specific T cells